tomjoht/tomjoht.github.io/_posts/2022/10/2022-10-25-from-monkey-mind-to-ordered-consciousness.md

 Although I like the idea of getting into a flow state, Csikszentmihalyi's assumption about psychic entropy (monkey mind) being our natural mental state seems like a pessimistic view of human consciousness, in my opinion.
 I'm not sure I agree with Csikszentmihalyi because that view reduces the value of our most celebrated quality.
 Why is humanity's natural state a monkey mind?

-Csikszentmihalyi does address this question in a short section called "Recovering Harmony" (p.227).
+Csikszentmihalyi addresses this question in a short section called "Recovering Harmony" (p.227).
 Anticipating this objection, he phrases it as follows: "Aren't people born at peace with themselves &mdash; isn't human nature naturally ordered?"
 This is also my objection.
 Why shouldn't my natural mental state be naturally ordered?
 If it's disordered, how did it get that way?
 Was I born disordered?

 If we can't have ordered consciousness *outside of flow*, and we only experience flow during optimal times, what does this imply about the rest of our time? the bulk of our lives?